NateV/Inquisimin-Elm/Readme.md

 **Early, early days of an experiment; a small plant I plan to grow slowly.
 Feedback welcomed**

-Currently broken, because I'm giving non-DictModel interviews the ability to track history.
-Should I just do the kind of brutal insertion of `model.interViewState` everywhere, or should ... `ask` know to just pass the `model.interviewState` to QuestionViews instead of passing the whole model?
-If I do that, I need to fix DictModel's which don't work like that.
-Should they, or should there be separate `ask` functions for DictModel interviews and TypedModel interviews?

 [<img alt="alt_text" width="100px" src="Inquismin Logo.png" />](https://github.com/NateV/Inquisimin-Elm)

 Minimal guided interviews with Elm.